CAD KNOWLEDGE BASE – ALL ABOUT CAD

 5.1.3.
 Blender (.blend).

-Thisis a scene description format from the CAD modeling and animation software Blender.
+This is a scene description format from the CAD modelling and animation software Blender.
 The files are considered ‘special beasts’ since they make themselves compatible with other programs by loading their Struct DNA metadata code.
 Blender is mainly used for design drawing, model creation and is a master format for creating renderings in 2D and 3D.

 5.1.4.
 SketchUp (.skp).